alexandrosk/marketplace-app/README.md

 ## Setup 🛠
 This app uses shopify's [remix app template](https://github.com/Shopify/shopify-app-template-remix) as a base.
-Also it uses shopify [react vite](https://github.com/montalvomiguelo/theme-extension-vite) as a base for the frontend, theme app extension.
+Also, it uses shopify [react vite](https://github.com/montalvomiguelo/theme-extension-vite) as a base for the frontend, theme app extension.

 1. `pnpm i`
 2. `pnpm run dev`